 Here are my top five situations where being single really isn’t ideal, and after you experience them alone, you’ll be back to re-downloading Tinder before you know it.

 There’s nowhere more apparent than being single at a wedding.
-I mean for one, before you even get to event itself you have to open the invite and RSVP as a singleton.
-It’s sad to see enough line for two names only to have yours written on it’s lonesome.
+I mean for one, before you even get to the event itself you have to open the invite and RSVP as a singleton.
+It’s sad to see enough lines for two names only to have yours written on its lonesome.
 If you have kind friends, they could triple the size of their handwriting just to make you feel better.

 A family get together

-The amount of times a year I tell my Grandma I’m not ‘courting’ is painful.
-Not only do they ask about your relationship future.
+The number of times a year I tell my Grandma I’m not ‘courting’ is painful.
+Not only do they ask about your relationship’s future.
 They love to check in with all your past lovers just to rub salt in the wound.